RoSchmi/AzureDataSender_Wio_Terminal/README.md

 https://wiki.seeedstudio.com/Wio-Terminal-Network-Overview/
 https://wiki.seeedstudio.com/Wio-Terminal-Wi-Fi/

-When you have cloned the repository AzureDataSender_Wio_Terminal in your working directory proceed as follows:
+When you have cloned the repository 'AzureDataSender_Wio_Terminal' in your working directory proceed as follows:

 Copy the file
 #### include/config_secret_template.h